Celtic music in the United States: Traditional music in the US

 Irish traditional music in the United States has a long and varied history, both in recording culture and by live performances.
 Emigrants from Ireland have brought their instruments and repertoire to the United States since the earliest days of European colonization of the New World.

 The history of Irish musicians from Ireland taking up residency in New York and beyond is one side of the story.
 Another is the learning and playing of Irish music by first and second generation Irish-Americans.
 And then yet another is the widespread interest in the music by Americans from every background.

 Masters of the tradition have come to live in the United States.
 Chief O'Neill in Chicago was a major promoter of musicianship and tune collection, greatly impacting the tradition beyond his own day and place of re-settlement.
 In the late nineteenth century and long after that, Patsy Touhey from Loughrea was a popular touring artist.

 In the 1920s and 1930s, the classic recordings of Irish traditional music were made in New York by Michael Coleman, Packie Dolan, Hughie Gillespie, Jim Morrison and many others.
 This recording culture continues to the present day.

 In the wake of the Depression and World War, Irish traditional music in New York was belittled by showband culture, and performers like Jack Coen, Paddy O'Brien of Tipperary, Larry Redican, and Paddy Reynolds kept the tradition alive in the United States, and were teachers of the music to Irish Americans.

-Many great Irish American performers like Andy McGann, Brian Conway, Joannie Madden, Jerry O'Sullivan, Liz Carroll and Billy McComiskey would rise to achieve a level of accomplishment in the traditional music usually associated with native Irish.
+Many Irish American performers like Andy McGann, Brian Conway, Joannie Madden, Jerry O'Sullivan, Liz Carroll and Billy McComiskey would rise to achieve a level of accomplishment in traditional Irish music.